 Your idea sucks

 I thought I had arrived.
 One of my open-source projects started gaining a small following on GitHub.
 No more nagging self-doubt, the thousand or so star-gazers of my project provided all the validation I needed.
 Here was something I could conjure up in moments of doubt, reminding myself that I truly was all those things I wanted to believe about myself.
-I never stopped to think that the stars might not be for me.

 * * *